GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

     const char *registry_id = "my-registry";
     const char *device_id = "my-esp32-device";

-To get your `private_key_str`, run the following command in the same directory where you saved your public/private keys and paste the "priv" it into the code:
+To get your `private_key_str`, run the following command in the same directory where you saved your public/private keys and paste the private key into the code:

     openssl ec -in ec_private.pem -noout -text